rewgs/pyosc/README.txt

+Forking this to support reviving an old project that depends on it.
+Will update as needed.

+# Original README below

 NOTE
     This documentation is very similar to the header in OSC.py.
 One day both should be merged and placed either in this file or in OSC.py to avoid diverging documentation.